 in despite the need for rebuilding their own homes or factories and restart their

 businesses.
 Many saw the importance of the airfield, in particular for the reconstruction

-of this part of Brabant.
-A benefit for all those people working on the airfield was
+of this part of the Brabant province.
+A benefit for all of those people working on

-and runway’s so they could be used again.
-For many people who had worked in the factories
+they could be used again.
+For many people who had worked in the factories that were

 Already after a few days Auster aircraft could land safely on the airfield.
 These